-Desire to be Remembered, Erasing the Past, EU ruling on Google right to be forgotten, Eulogized not vilified, Forgiveness, Forgotten and Remembered, Healing of Memories, Holy Fogetfulness, Holy Re-membering, Living in the Memory of God, Memories of us as a Blessing, Revenge, Revenge Porn, Right to be forgotten, Right to Erasure
+Desire to be Remembered, Erasing the Past, EU ruling on Google right to be forgotten, Eulogized not vilified, Forgiveness, Forgotten and Remembered, Healing of Memories, Holy Fogetfulness, Holy Re-membering, Living in the Memory of God, Memories of us as a Blessing, Memory, Remembering, Revenge, Revenge Porn, Right to be forgotten, Right to Erasure

 In Europe, under the right to be forgotten laws, Google has removed nearly 1 million links, giving European residents the ability to demand that search engines remove searches for an individual’s name.

 It is a curious development in this age of digital connectivity.
 We are feeling invaded by intrusive governments, businesses, or uninvited “guests” who troll the internet.
 The recent impetus to the desire to be forgotten is the news that “Revenge Porn will be cut from Google searches.”
 Is this what we’ve come to?

 Amit Singhal, senior vice president of Google Search announced in their blog post: